 - Review of your prose (aka line-by-line editing)

 For the production phase, we can help you with proofreading.

-For a detailed view of the authoring and writing phases and a detailed manuscript revision management system, read The Eight Crafts Navigation system.
+For a detailed view of the authoring and writing phases and a detailed manuscript revision management system, grab a free copy of the advanced reader copy The Eight Crafts Revision Management.

 Or give us a shout, even if you don’t know exactly what you need: